mre/mre.github.io.v2/blog/2017-the-essence-of-information.md

   </figcaption>
 </figure>

-Considering your options you decide to get some help.
+Considering your options, you decide to get some help.
 Together with a friend you get to work.
 You finish in roughly half the time.

 A Computer Scientist might call this pile of socks a *resource*.